Placeholder-Software/Dissonance/docs/Tutorials/Audio-Mixing.md

 ## Sound Effects

 As mentioned above you should be very cautious about applying any sound effects to the voice signal which are not for the purpose of enhancing the voice quality.
-However there are some situations where applying sound effects to voices could sound good, for example applying a very subtle radio distortion effect to allied communications and an extreme distortion to enemy communications.
-Applying an effect is very simple, simply click add on the group and select the effect you want.
+However there are some situations where applying sound effects to voices could sound good, for example keeping allied communications clean, but adding a subtle radio distortion effect to enemy communications.
+Applying an effect is very simple, simply click add on the audio group and select the effect you want.

 ![Example of audio mixer with distortion](/images/AudioMixing_Distortion.png "Example of audio mixer with distortion")

 Above is an example of an audio group with a [distortion](https://docs.unity3d.com/Manual/class-AudioDistortionEffect.html) effect applied.

-## todo: Other Ideas

- - Per team sfx
- - SALSA Lip Sync
- - Pause NPC speech when humans talk